fusion809/fusion809.github.io-old/_posts/2015-12-20-package-management-on-sabayon.md

 {% include_relative PMS/ebuild-writing.md %}

 ## Acknowledgements
-I would like to thank pontiki from the {% include irc.html channel="jekyll" %} channel for some help with the formatting of this post.
+I would like to thank pontiki from the {% include irc.html channel="jekyll" %} channel for some help with the formatting of this post and floppym from the {% include irc.html channel="gentoo-dev-help" %} channel for providing the Bash script for use searching the Portage Tree for specific examples.

 ## Footnotes
 [^1]: Specifically the [emerge.1.html](/man/emerge.1.html) manpage